aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Aspose.Email for Java: Efficiently Parse and Manage MSG Attachments
+# Convert MSG to EML and Efficiently Manage Attachments with Aspose.Email for Java

 ## Introduction

-Managing email attachments effectively can be challenging, especially when dealing with Microsoft Outlook MSG files.
+Managing email attachments effectively can be challenging, especially when you also need to **convert MSG to EML** files for downstream processing.
 In this guide, you’ll see how **aspose email java** makes it simple to parse, save, and embed attachments from MSG files, embed messages within emails, and read embedded content.
 By mastering these skills, you'll enhance your ability to manage email processes smoothly.

 We will cover:
 - Parsing and saving attachments from an MSG file.
 - Embedding a message as an attachment within another message.
 - Reading embedded messages from attachments.
+- **How to convert MSG to EML** using Aspose.Email for Java.

 Let's get started by setting up your environment with Aspose.Email for Java.